Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-storagepool/README.md

                         dropped.
   --no-proxy            Do not use a proxy, not even one the environment
                         names.
 Overrides `--proxy`.
-  --performance         Additionally report the I/O counters of every storage
-                        pool.
-Costs one API request per object, so a large appliance may need a higher --timeout.
   --password PASSWORD   Huawei OceanStor Dorado API password.
   --password-file PASSWORD_FILE
                         Path to a file holding the password, read from its